Nuitka/Nuitka/README.rst

        something(x)

-This allows for simpler, faster code to be generated, and fewer checks needed, because e.g. the ``tuple`` is clearly immutable, whereas the ``list`` needs a check to assert that.
+This allows for simpler, faster code to be generated, and fewer checks needed because e.g. the ``tuple`` is clearly immutable, whereas the ``list`` needs a check to assert that.
 This is also possible for sets.

 .. admonition:: Status